 - Special Fee:

-Course DescriptionIntroduces life cycles, modes of transmission, geographical distribution, and diseases associated with each parasite.
-Lab includes identification of parasites using prepared slides and collected specimens.
-Students will be able to recognize terms and processes involved in veterinary pathology, means and processes that result in disease, types of cells and tissues, and recognize signs of inflammation.
-Prerequisites: BI 101, BI 102 or BI 112.
+Course DescriptionIntroduces life cycles, modes of transmission, geographical distribution, and diseases associated with animal parasites.
+Includes parasite identification using prepared slides and collected specimens.
+Includes terms and processes involved in veterinary pathology, means and processes that result in disease, types of cells and tissues, and signs of inflammation.
+Prerequisites: Admission to Veterinary Technology program.